Bad Bunny: Musical style and influences

 Bad Bunny is considered to be primarily a Latin trap and reggaeton artist.
 As described in a Rolling Stone article, Bad Bunny sings and raps with a "conversational tone", employing "a low, slurry tone, viscous melodies, and a rapper's cadence."
-Throughout the years, Bad Bunny has listed his influences with a wide variety of artists from multiple genres such as Héctor Lavoe, Vico C, Romeo Santos, Juan Luis Guerra, Elvis Crespo, Ricky Martin, Juan Gabriel, Don Omar, Daddy Yankee, Ivy Queen, Tego Calderón, Wisin & Yandel, Calle 13, Víctor Manuelle, and Marc Anthony, amongst many others.
-He considers himself to be a "music fanatic" which is the reason why he's inspired by so many people.
+Throughout the years, Bad Bunny has listed his musical influences with a wide variety of artists from multiple genres such as Héctor Lavoe, El Gran Combo de Puerto Rico, Vico C, Romeo Santos, Aventura, Juan Luis Guerra, Antony Santos, Raulín Rodríguez, El Chaval de la Bachata, Elvis Crespo, Olga Tañón, Ricky Martin, Juan Gabriel, José Feliciano, Ismael Rivera, Frankie Ruiz, La Sonora Ponceña, Roberto Roena, Daddy Yankee, Don Omar, Ivy Queen, Tego Calderón, Wisin & Yandel, Hector El Father, Tito El Bambino, Calle 13, Rubén Blades, Víctor Manuelle, Gilberto Santa Rosa, and Marc Anthony, amongst many others.
+He considers himself to be a "music fanatic" which is the reason why so many people inspire him.
 During an episode of Behind the Music, he talked about Ricky Martin's legacy for Latin music and Latin artists, and how Martin changed the music landscape for future Latin artists.
-In the music video for Neverita, Bad Bunny paid homage to the Suavemente music video by Puerto Rican artist Elvis Crespo, leaving a message in the end translated from Spanish as "In honor of the best video of all time".
+In the music video for "Neverita", Bad Bunny paid homage to the "Suavemente" music video by Puerto Rican artist Elvis Crespo, leaving a message in the end translated from Spanish as "In honor of the best video of all time".
 Elvis Crespo later felt honored by his tribute and ended up doing a merengue version of the song himself in which he performed at the 2022 Latin Billboard Music Awards.

-Although primarily considered to be a Latin trap and reggaeton artist, his music also incorporates various other elements from other genres such as pop, hip-hop, rock, electronic, reggae, dancehall, latin, soul, and R&B. Some publications have credited him for bringing Latin trap into the mainstream in the English-language music market.
+Although primarily considered to be a Latin trap and reggaeton artist, his music also incorporates various other elements from other genres such as pop, rock, hip-hop, electronic, reggae, dancehall, dembow, salsa, bossa nova, bomba, bachata, merengue, ballad, house, drill, alternative rock, indie, soul, R&B, and other genres.
+Some publications have credited him for bringing Latin trap and reggaeton into the global mainstream in the English-language music market.

-According to Timothy Monger of AllMusic, his lyrics "range from humor and pathos to heartbreak and anger (sometimes in the same song)."
+According to Timothy Monger of AllMusic, his lyrics "range from humor and pathos to heartbreak and anger (sometimes in the same song)".
 According to Paper, other themes explored in Bad Bunny's music include "self-love, inclusivity, and LGBTQ acceptance".